 In order to call myself an intersectional feminist, I thought I would have to acknowledge that a woman’s struggle is shared with different groups according to their socioeconomic status, physical abilities, ethnic origin, religious affiliation, sexual orientation, etc, as a common, traditional source of oppression is identified.
 Minorities of all shades (no pun intended) could band together to fight prejudice under the recognition that they all faced it, in some form or another.

 This is, apparently, not sufficient.
 I would need to unequivocally support ten points of contention and suspend my privileged (read: critical) thinking

 - No one should be coerced into conforming to gender roles on pain of being ostracized or shamed or rejected in any way.
 Essentialism is a tricky topic, and biology and gender studies have proffered, at times, conflicting accounts of what it means to be male and female.
 Here, however, an arbitrary understanding of transphobia would make it seem that questioning the validity of an infinite number of genders is committing the crime.
-What if my date believes there are only two genders, but that we may express them in infinite ways?
-What if he also has a sister, who was born a biological male, and whom he loves and cherishes and respects?
-Is he still transphobic?
+What if my date believes there are only two sexes, but that we may express them in infinite ways?

 - ‘Pro-heauxism’?
 Many feminists could be argued to be pro-sex worker in that they strive to create a world in which sex work is abolished precisely because the intricacies of power dynamics, consent, and ‘oppressive structures’ make this sort of work especially delicate– and a mine for potential problems.
 I will assume we are on the same page and refrain from confusing sex workers with sex work itself, as even the staunchest of feminists (and activists, more generally) disagree on this topic.
 The author would do well to investigate the work of Kathleen Barry, for example.